SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/operators.md

 | 4 | quarters |
 | 5 | years    |

-In this way we can express thisAndNext 2 weeks or thisAndPrevious 2 years.
+In this way, we can express thisAndNext 2 weeks or thisAndPrevious 2 years.

-> [!NOTE]
-> The old operators still exist within the code and will work; however their use is strongly discouraged.
-If saved through the criteria API, they will be converted to the new, equivalent operators > and values.
+### Changed types

-Some archive columns have changed type from DateTime to Date.
+The type of some archive columns have changed from DateTime to Date.
 The archive grid control displayed both of them as just Date, but we actually need to differentiate and now do so.

+## New restriction types

 There are some new `RestrictionTypes` as well: